Shaftesbury Snowdrop Festival

 Where: Shaftesbury, Dorset - Parade from Trinity Centre to the High Street via Gold Hill, Snowdrop sale at Guildhall

-When: Weekend in early February
+When: Weekend in February

 Time: Snowdrop sale 10-4.
 Parade 6 pm